 - ✓ Display two (or more) different pages or spreads at once.
 You still have to work on the documents one at a time, but no navigation is required you have only to click within the appropriate window. - ✓ Display multiple magnifications of the same page.
-For example, you can work on a detail at high magnification in one window and display the entire page and see the results of your detail work at actual size in another window. - ✓ Display a master page in one window and a document page based on that master page in another window.
+For example, you can work on a detail at high magnification in one window and display the entire page and see the results of your detail work at actual size in another window.

+Display a master page in one window and a document page based on that master page in another window.
 When you change the master page, the change is reflected in the window in which the associated document page is displayed.

-Document windows are now by default accessed through a set of tabs below the Control panel, rather than as a series of cascaded windows as in previous versions of InDesign.
+Document windows are by default accessed through a set of tabs below the Control panel, though as I explain later, you can also work with them as a series of free-floating windows.

 When multiple windows are open, you activate a window by clicking on a window's title tab or anywhere within its window.
-Also, the names of all open docu-
+Also, the names of all open documents are displayed at the bottom of the Window menu.
+Choosing a document name from the Window menu brings that document to the front.
+If multiple windows are open for a particular document, each window is displayed (they're displayed in the order in which you created them) in the Window menu.